-Considered a leading expert on Black LGBT health and Intersectional Afrocentric Psychology, national media outlets such as Blavity, The Chicago Defender, and Lambda Literary have documented Dr. Lassiter’s expertise and passion for facilitating healing in others.
+Considered a leading expert on Black LGBT health and Intersectional Afrocentric Psychology, national and international media outlets such as Blavity, The Chicago Defender, Lambda Literary, and Openly LGBT+ News have documented Dr. Lassiter’s expertise and passion for facilitating healing in others.

 What sets Dr. Lassiter apart from other scholars and public intellectuals is that he has both empathy born of his personal experience navigating identity and mental health as well as expertise as a trained healthcare provider developed through countless hours of delivering mental health services and education.